zebrunner/esg/docs/capabilities.md

 Capabilities could be passed one by one as map{string:any} with prefix `zebrunner:` in key.
 Example - `"zebrunner:enableDebug":true`.

 Or as map{string:map{string:any}}, where the key in the first map sholud be `zebrunner:options`, and simple keys in the second.
-Example -  `map{"zebrunner:options": map{"enableVNC":true, "enableVideo":false, "mitm":"false"}}`
+Example -  `map{"zebrunner:options": map{"enableVNC":true, "enableVideo":false, "mitm":"false"}}`.

+If the same capability but with different values were passed by prefix and map options, value usage priority will be given to the capability with prefix.

 ### Supported list